|Born||in Smith Center, Kansas, USA|

 By 1917 Roscoe formed a partnership with Joseph M. Schenck, a powerful producer who was also the husband of Norma Talmadge.
 The company they formed was called Comique and the films that Roscoe made were released through Famous Players on a percentage basis, and soon Arbuckle was making over $1,000 a week.
 With his own company Roscoe had complete creative control over his productions.
 He also hired a young performer he met in New York by the name of Buster Keaton.
 Keaton's film career would start with Roscoe in The Butcher Boy (1917).
 Roscoe wrote his own stories first, tried them out and then devised funny twists to generate the laughs.
 His comedy star was second only to Charles Chaplin.
 With the success of Comique, Paramount asked Roscoe to move from two-reel shorts to full-length features in 1919.
 Roscoe's first feature was The Round-Up (1920) and it was successful.
 It was soon followed by other features, including Brewster's Millions (1921) and Gasoline Gus (1921).

 Ufortunately, tragedy struck on Labor Day on September 5, 1921 with the arrest and trial of Roscoe Arbuckle on manslaughter charges.
-Roscoe's roommate had thrown a party in their San Francisco hotel suite, which was crashed by a "starlet" named Virginia Rappe, who fell seriously ill and died three days later from a ruptured bladder.
+Roscoe with friends Lowell Sherman and Fred Fishback drove to San Francisco where they checked into the St Francis Hotel threw a party and which was crashed by a "starlet" named Virginia Rappe, who fell seriously ill and died three days later from a ruptured bladder.
 Rappe had accused Arbuckle of raping her prior to passing away, but Rappe had a history of accusing men of rape.
 The newspapers, led by William Randolph Hearst, used this incident to generate Hollywood's first major scandal.
 Roscoe was tried not once but three times for the criminal charges; the trials began in November 1921 and lasted until April 1922; the first two ended with hung juries (the mistrial decision in the second trial was reached on February 3, 1922, the day after Arbuckle's friend and fellow Paramount director William Desmond Taylor was found murdered, and Arbuckle was visibly affected by the news).
 At his third and final trial in April of 1922, the jury not only returned a "not guilty" verdict but excoriated the prosecution for pursuing a flimsy case with no evidence of Arbuckle having committed any crime; it was at this final trial that the jury went further, writing a personal letter of sympathy and apology to Arbuckle for putting him through this ordeal.
 He kept it as a treasured memento for the rest of his life.

 However, Arbuckle's acquittal marked the end of his comedic acting career.
 Unable to return to the screen, he later found work as a comedy director for Al St. John, Buster Keaton and others under the pseudonym "William Goodrich" (he was inspired to use this pseudonym by Keaton, who suggested Arbuckle use the name "Will B. Good").
 In 1932 producer Samuel Sax signed Roscoe to appear in his very first sound comic short films for Warner Brothers, starting with Hey, Pop!
 (1932).
 He completed six shorts and showed the magic and youthful spirit that he had a decade before.
 With the success of the shorts, Warner Brothers signed Roscoe to a feature film contract, but he died in his sleep on June 29, 1933 , at age 46, the night after he signed the contract.